auth0/docs/articles/migrations/guides/legacy-lock-api-deprecation.md

 As explained in the /userinfo endpoint docs entry, /userinfo obtains information using the Management API and therefore requires an [Access Token](/tokens/access-token#how-to-get-an-access-token) (obtained during login) instead of the [ID Token](/tokens/id-token) used by /tokeninfo.

-Note also that the [/userinfo response](/api-auth/tutorials/adoption/scope-custom-claims) may vary based on scopes requested and the value of the [OIDC Conformant](/api-auth/tutorials/adoption/oidc-conformant) setting in the [Dashbpard](${manage_url}) under **Applications > (Your Application) > Settings > Advanced Settings**.
+Note also that the [/userinfo response](/api-auth/tutorials/adoption/scope-custom-claims) may vary based on scopes requested and the value of the [OIDC Conformant](/api-auth/tutorials/adoption/oidc-conformant) setting in the [Dashboard](${manage_url}) under **Applications > (Your Application) > Settings > Advanced Settings**.
 In that case, application code might need adjusted to handle the slightly altered response format.

 ### Session management